Google has done it again with the new Question & Answer feature. They’ve launched a new beaut feature with lots of optimism – and sadly, much naivete.

 - Get a friend to post them onto your maps listing from their phone.
 You can put most any kind of text in the box, including URLs and emojis.
 URLs are turned to straight text (so they’re not clickable), but emojis go in as they are.

-- Using your phone, find your business on the map and answer those questions.
+- Search for your business by name, look in the map and answer those questions.
 Don’t make them spammy with keywords, sales pitches or other rubbish tactics.
 Use plain, ordinary, everyday language questions and answers.

 - Then ask your friend to vote up the answer.